-Denzel Washington On Stage - Theater Credits, Bio and Tickets
+Denzel Washington On Stage - Theatre Credits, Bio and Tickets

 Denzel Hayes Washington, Jr. was born on December 28, 1954 in Mount Vernon, New York.
 He is known for his multi-award-winning film career, which includes Oscar wins for Training Day in 2002 and for Glory in 1990.